teragonaudio/MrsWatson/README.md

 MrsWatson can be built either from the command line or with a few popular IDE's.
 For the command line builds, you will need the following:

+* CMake version 2.6 or better
 * A relatively recent automake
 * A relatively recent autoconf
-* Mingw (on Windows)

-On Windows, MrsWatson can also be built with Visual Studio, which is preferred as this offers better performance.
-After cloning the source code, run the `setup-build.sh` script, then `./configure` and `make` as usual.
-Please report any build problems on the [project page][3].
+* On Windows, either mingw or Visual Studio 2010

+To build from a fresh clone, first run `cmake .`, then `make`.
+The build will create an executable named `mrswatson` in the `main` directory, and another one named `mrswatsontest` in the `test` directory.

 As MrsWatson is a 32-bit executable, which is needed to support 32-bit plugins (of which are the vast majority in the plugin world), you may also need some 32-bit compatibility libraries installed on your system.
-On linux, you may need to install the following packages to build MrsWatson from source:
+On Linux, you may need to install the following packages to build MrsWatson from source:

 * gcc-multilib, and also possibly gcc-4.6-multilib